Jägala Waterfall

-Jägala Waterfall (Jägala juga; English: /jɛgælæ/) is a waterfall in northern Estonia on the Jägala River.
+Jägala Waterfall (Jägala juga) is a waterfall in northern Estonia on the Jägala River.
 It is the largest natural waterfall in Estonia, with a width of about 50 m and a height of about 8 m.
 Jägala Waterfall is located in Koogi in Harju County.
 Jägala Waterfall is also the most powerful waterfall in Estonia, cascading 12.8 m3/s of water.
 It can even reach 200 m3/s during spring in high water periods.
 Though, the cascade stops in the winter, freezing over.

 Waterfall and rivers

 Jägala Waterfall was formed by eroding away limestone layers in a karst area.
 The limestone bluff is commonly known as the Baltic Cliff.
 The river deteriorated the cliff into a U-shape.
 The erosion made the waterfall retreat up to 17 cm per year.
 The water now flows down 8 m.
 The curved ground is 65 m long and the water flows 12.8 m3/s.

 After the waterfall, the river continues and speeds up from the confluence of the Jõelähtme River, 300 m from the Jägala Waterfall.
 It then passes through the Jägala hydroelectric powerplant, which then speeds it up more and guides it to the Linnamäki dam.
 The river then falls 11 m from the dam and continues on its natural path.
 The river continues for a total of 37.2 km after the waterfall.